 M for htoa (when assuming 1 houdini unit is 1 meter),

 CM for mtoa & equal to the global export scale in c4dtoa.

 Default is the width of a full frame sensor

 [36 mm].
 Adjustments to the sensor size result in different effective focal lengths of the lens.
-Use this to your advantage!
-You can slightly zoom in/out by adjusting the sensor size.

 The f-stop is a dimensionless number that is a quantitative measure of lens speed.
 Practically, it is the ratio of the distance from the lens to the point where the focused light converges (the focal length) over the diameter of the aperture.

 Distance between the lens and the focal plane in centimeter.

 Sometimes referred to as the cat-eye effect, this is a lens imperfection that is not caused by the glass but by the outer edge of the lens housing, also known as the exit aperture.
 When the main aperture is fully open, light coming into the camera from steep angles will be blocked partially by the edge of the lens.
 This creates cat-eye like bokeh shapes near the edges of an image.
 It should be noted that this lens effect is purely mechanical and can not be confused with lens distortion.